infexious-dev/FluentUIEditableDetailsList/README.md

 >- "Number" input type now allows up to 2 decimals via regex.
 Still strips commas and other alpha characters (except ".").
 >- "Filter" modal now provides a better UX by showing/disabling dropdowns based on state.
 >- "Filter" modal filter button will remain disabled until all inputs are filled to prevent null exceptions during runtime.
->- Now IColumnConfig can utilise inherited "className" and "headerClassName" props correctly from IColumn when rendering in EditableGrid.
+>- IColumnConfig can utilise inherited "className" and "headerClassName" props correctly from IColumn when rendering in EditableGrid.
+>- IColumnConfig can now utilise inherited "isMultiline" prop correctly from IColumn and render a span which has "white-space: pre-line".
 >- enableSave "Submit" button now only becomes enabled when the grid's state is "edited".
 Before, you could submit data without actual changes to the grid (i.e. no items being "dirty").